dimikot/vzfailcnt/README.txt

 --------

 1. Send me an e-mail if a failcnt is changed since the last run:
-   /usr/sbin/vzfailcnt your@email.com
+   # /usr/sbin/vzfailcnt your@email.com

-2. You may also define your e-mail in /etc/vzfailcnt.conf:
+2. You may also define your e-mail and other options in /etc/vzfailcnt.conf and call vzfailcnt with no arguments:
-   /usr/sbin/vzfailcnt conf
+   # /usr/sbin/vzfailcnt

-3. Add script to your crontab using: echo '*/1 * * * * root /usr/sbin/vzfailcnt conf' > /etc/cron.d/vzfailcnt.cron
+3. Add script to your crontab using:
+   # echo '*/1 * * * * root /usr/sbin/vzfailcnt' > /etc/cron.d/vzfailcnt.cron